-When television sets were first offered at hospitals in the early 2000s, the government saw it as a triumphant drive towards “patient power”.
-And it was - back then.
-Technology has evolved significantly since and hospital patient entertainment systems need to as well.
+When hospitals started to offer television in the early 2000s, the government saw it as a triumphant drive towards ‘patient power.’
+Although it was back then, technology has significantly evolved and hospital patient entertainment systems need to as well.

 What Did Hospitals Have Before?